Alb-Ard/dist-sys-dubito-online/docs/report.md

 ## Design

 This chapter explains the strategies used to meet the requirements identified in the analysis, describing its architecture, infrastructure and important aspects that will later be expanded in the implementation.

 ### Architecture

 The project follows the MVC architecture to develop its main logic and program.

 Focusing on the distributed part, the project is divided into 2 main different parts, each focusing on one specific aspect of the previously established requirements:
-- The lobby system was developed following the **client-server architecture**, one of the most typical distributed application structure.
+- The lobby system was developed following the **client-server** achitecture, one of the most typical distributed application structure.
 This allowed us to partition tasks/workloads between the providers of a resource or service (the server lobby) and the service requesters (the user clients).
-Clients and servers exchange messages in a request–response messaging pattern: each user may make one or multiple specific requests, after which servers provide the user clients with the necessary functions/services in order to satisfy the user's request.
-That includes: accessing any currently available lobbies, create new ones, set their own username, start a new game.
-The server can also receive and handle requests from many distinct clients in a short period, with a certain limit.
-Server relies on a scheduling system to prioritize incoming requests from clients to accommodate them.
-Also, servers provide encryption of lobbies using a simple password system to protect certain lobbies;
+Clients can request resources or operations to the server, and the server will respond with the required data.
+The server can also send unsolicited data to the clients, to notify when a change in the system has happened;
-- The main game establishes communications between each user using **Peer-To-Peer (P2P)**.
+- The main game is, instead, build using a **Peer-To-Peer (P2P)** architecture.
 A peer-to-peer network is designed around the notion of *equal peer nodes* simultaneously functioning as both "clients" and "servers" to the other nodes on the network.
 Each in-game user, along with remaining connected to the lobby server, also becomes a peer.
-Each player can then send messages/resources based on their in-game actions (discarding cards, calling liar), without requiring the usage of a central coordination system when updating the game state after each actions.
+Each player can then send resources or operation results based on their in-game actions (discarding cards, calling liar) to the other peers, without requiring the usage of a central coordination system when updating the game state after each actions.

-The project overall primarily follows the **Transmission Control Protocol (TCP)**, one of the main protocols of the Internet protocol suite.
-TCP provides reliable, ordered, and error-checked delivery of a stream of data between applications running on hosts communicating via an IP network.
-This was chosen because users do not need to know the particular mechanisms for sending data to other players (in other words, TCP offers a certain level of *transparency*).
-We've also chosen TCP protocol since the lobby system and game application required more focus on *consistency*, making sure that each message sent by the system to its users would be correct, rather than focusing on its availabilty.

 ### Infrastructure
 The project's infrastructure was developed and composed as such:

+- The distributed configuration is, usually, the following:
+    - $[1,N]$ machines host the lobby server(s)
+    - $[0,N]$ machines act as clients
-- Each player is considered a client.
-N players can connect to a server with specific IP address and port;
+- Each client can connect to a lobby server with its IP address and port;
-- Each player is capable of creating a lobby (either password-protected or not), containing up to a max of 4 players;
+- Each player is capable of creating a lobby (either password-protected or not), containing up to a max of $4$ players, where other players may join;
-- Theoretically, multiple servers can be located on the same machine;
-- At the practical and at testing level however, only one server was initialized on the machine.
-All clients were also run on the same machine for development and simplicity purposes.
-  It was also tested that it's possible for clients to be distributed across the world as long as the leader’s firewall accepts connections from outside the network;
-- When starting the game, server connects each player in a lobby to each other, creating a new P2P network;
+- When starting the game, the lobby owner player creates a new P2P network, while the lobby server sends to all other players in the lobby the owner's IP and port, so that they can connect to it;
-- During game sessions, players interact with each other, acting both as clients and servers for each other;
-- Communication is performed via *custom messaging system*, where multiple types of messages where developed for each possible event that would normally occur in the application
-  (both for lobbies and in-game events);

 ![Infrastructure](report_images/component_diagram.png "Infrastructure Diagram")

 *Diagram to show the infrastructure*

-- are there infrastructural components that need to be introduced? how many?
-    * e.g. clients, servers, load balancers, caches, databases, message brokers, queues, workers, proxies, firewalls, CDNs, etc.
-- how do components	_distribute_ over the network? _where_?
-    * e.g. do servers / brokers / databases / etc. sit on the same machine? on the same network? on the same datacenter? on the same continent?

-- how do components _find_ each other?
-    * how to _name_ components?
-    * e.g. DNS, _service discovery_, _load balancing_, _etc._

-> Component diagrams are welcome here

 ### Modelling
 There are 2 main files that act as the focal point for the distributed enhancements of the entire project, those being `PeerNetworkImpl` and `PeerGraphNetwork`.
 These classes utilize a series of smaller files which abstract the entire distributed mechanism for the project, which are:
 - `PeerConnection` (main interface to create connections);